Canadian Humanities and Social Sciences Commons

 Media Manifesto

 Media Manifesto is a web design and development company.
 Originally founded in Alberta in 2001 by Graham Jensen, it was sold in 2011 to an investor in Saskatoon, Saskatchewan.
+During those first ten years, Graham served over fifty clients in Canada and the United States.

 Read More